ATTX-project/etl/wf-API/README.md

 # WF API server

 ## Overview
-The WF exposes information fromthe ETL component (intial use case is the [UnifiedViews](https://github.com/ATTX-project/etl/tree/feature-uv-docker/unifiedViews) and the specific [ATTX metadata plugin](https://github.com/ATTX-project/etl/tree/feature-uv-docker/unifiedViews/dpu-t-attx-metadata) ) in order to exposes Workflow and Activity related information characteristic to the ETL process.
+The WF exposes information from the ETL component (intial use case is the [UnifiedViews](https://github.com/ATTX-project/etl/tree/feature-uv-docker/unifiedViews) and the specific [ATTX metadata plugin](https://github.com/ATTX-project/etl/tree/feature-uv-docker/unifiedViews/dpu-t-attx-metadata) ) in order to exposes Workflow and Activity related information characteristic to the ETL process.
 Such information can be consumed in order to be integrated in a graph database.

-The WF API requires python 2.7.6 installed.
+The WF API requires python 2.7 installed.

 ### Build with Gradle